 If your goal this season is to maximize the occupants’ comfort in your building while keeping your operating costs as low as possible, then you should definitely follow some important steps to ensure an optimized startup.

 The first one is to determine both your cooling load and the building load profile, understanding your load times and duration.
 This initial step is necessary in order to establish the desired performance of your equipment.

 With this information in hand, you are then able to identify whether your equipment is adequate to the application or not.
-If your chiller needs to operate at full load to meet the desired performance, then I would invite you to consider replacing or repairing your equipment (check out our post about it here).
+If your chiller needs to operate at full load to meet the desired performance, then I would invite you to consider replacing or repairing your equipment.

 Except during the peak demand, a chiller should only operate 100% loaded in very particular or unfavorable situations that can be caused by issues with the equipment itself, such as insufficient refrigerant charge, or by external factors, such as a cooling tower fouling for instance.